Cultural Insights for Christian Leaders

 Where to Purchase

 This volume helps leaders and leaders-in-training become students of culture who can then contextualize what they learn for their own organizational settings.
-Douglas McConnell, a respected leader in the worlds of missiology and higher education, enables readers to understand intercultural dynamics so they can shape their organizational cultures and lead their organizations in a missional direction.
-This is the latest volume in an award-winning series emphasizing mission as partnership with Christians around the globe.
+Missiologist Douglas McConnell considers how new insights from cognitive studies in anthropology and psychology impact our understanding of the role of Christian organizations.
+He explores culture and human nature as the context underlying all the various worlds in which leaders serve.
+Cultural Insights for Christian Leaders enables readers to understand intercultural dynamics so they can shape their organizational cultures and lead their organizations in a missional direction.

 About the Series